In 1991, Tom Herren and Chuck Adams obtained the first $1 million products liability jury verdict in Fayette Circuit Court history.

 Owners of a now-closed Lexington liquor store where a clerk sold beer and rum to a Scott County teenager are partly to blame for a fatal traffic accident caused by another teenager who had become intoxicated on the liquor.

-A Scott Circuit Court jury on Monday found the owners of the liquor store 30 percent liable for injuries to a young boy who was severely injured in the crash Nov.
+A Scott Circuit Court jury on Monday found the owners of the liquor store 30 percent liable for injuries to a young boy who was severely injured in the crash on Nov.
 16, 1984.

 On the third day of trial, the jury awarded the minor child $6,489,500.
 The jury, however, apportioned 70 percent of the fault to Neal, the teenager driving the car.
 It apportioned 30 percent of the fault to the partnership doing business as Newtown Spirits Shoppe.
 The 30 percent amounts to $1,946,850.